-- 25. An initial repair will not, however, include expenditure to the extent it is for work that remedies normal wear and tear arising from the taxpayer's actual use of the asset in carrying on a business or an income-earning activity, whether this is the intended use or not. - 26.
+- 30. An essential initial repair will not include expenditure to the extent it is for work that remedies normal wear and tear arising from the taxpayer's actual use of the asset in carrying on a business or an income-earning activity, whether this is the intended long-term use or not. - 31.
 This means that apportionment or dissection of expenditure may be appropriate where the taxpayer may have made some use of the asset since acquiring it or uses it partially in their business or income-earning activity.
-However, if the repair element is simply ancillary to an initial repair, the entire amount is treated as an initial repair and, as a result, capital in nature. - 27.
+However, if the repair element is simply ancillary to an essential initial repair, the entire amount is treated as capital in nature. - 32.
 If apportionment is appropriate, the taxpayer must apportion the expenditure on a fair and reasonable basis (such as time, area or some other quantifiable measure).
 A time basis may be appropriate where defects arise gradually over an extended period.